sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 # 7. Implementing the Design, Testing Invisible Cloak on the Real Time.

 Make sure that you test individual subsystems separately before you test the full system- it always helps when you are designing a complex system, makes debugging easier.
-When you are ready to test on the real time. contact the GLA or Dr Raza if you need any help.
+When you are ready to test in real-time. contact the GLA or Dr Raza if you need any help.

 ***